datawire/ambassador-docs/docs/emissary/pre-release/topics/running/debugging.md

 ACME, etc. Debug logging for this process will give more information on why you may see errors with these functions.

 You can adjust the $AESproductName$ log level by setting the [`AES_LOG_LEVEL` environment variable](../aes-extensions/#aes_log_level).

 ### Viewing logs

-You can turn on Debug mode in the [Edge Policy Console](../../using/edge-policy-console), which generates verbose logging data that can be useful when trying to find a subtle error or bug.
+You can turn on Debug mode by setting AES_LOG_LEVEL=debug in your deployment, which generates verbose logging data that can be useful when trying to find a subtle error or bug.

 1. Use the following command to target an individual $productName$ Pod: `kubectl get pods -n ambassador`